Sailing with a service animal.

 Assistance dogs are welcome in all areas of the ship apart from:

 - Designated children’s areas

 - Swimming pools or the “beach” area surrounding the pool where water may flow freely in and out of the pool

 - Galley visits.

-We do not allow service dogs to use the kennel facilities on Queen Mary 2.
+We do not allow assistance dogs to use the kennel facilities on Queen Mary 2.

 Vet on board.

-We currently do not offer the service of a vet on board any of our ships and the ship’s doctors are unable to assist should your dog be taken ill on board.
-Therefore, it is imperative that you consult your vet prior to your voyage for advice to ensure your dog is fit to travel.
-May we suggest you speak to your vet regarding motion sickness.
+We currently do not offer vet services on board any of our ships, and the ship’s doctors are unable to assist should your animal be taken ill on board.
+Therefore, it is imperative that you consult your vet prior to your voyage for advice to ensure your animal is fit to travel.
+It may be a good idea to talk to your vet regarding motion sickness.